how to paint watercolor: it's fun and easy!

 Watercolor paper is normally stretched before using it.
 You wet the paper and tape the edges down on a board to hold it straight while it dries.
 Then when you put water and paint on it will not warp or buckle.

-When you are just starting out you may not want the hassle of stretching the paper.
+You may not want the hassle of stretching the paper.
 What are my suggestions?
 What did I do when I started painting watercolor?

 While the painting is still a bit damp, but not soppy wet, place it between some clean pages of your watercolor tablet.
 Close the tablet and place a big heavy book on top.
-Give it a day or two to dry and when you take the painting out it will be dry and nice and straight.

-Easy peasy, no stretching!
+Easy-peasy, no stretching!

 The more we paint, the better we get and the more fun it is!